charlatteD/RecordOrders/README.md

 # Record Orders

-This repository develops a system that records purchase orders and save them in googlesheet.
+This repository develops a system that records purchase orders using R shiny app and save them in google sheet.